“Astronomy, Stargazing and Space for Everyone”

 “I have spent many a happy but chilly night alongside Stephen Mackintosh, enjoying a guided tour of the night sky.
 He has shown me planets, galaxies, clusters and nebulae.
 Every sighting has been accompanied with informative commentary about their discovery and historical background.
 Wrap up warm and bring a flask of hot chocolate.
 You will be in for an unforgettable night.” — Gavin Macfie, Writer and Outdoorsman at Living Mountain.

 “I had such a wonderful and magical evening with wonderful people.
 I learned a lot from that tour Stephen.
 I like it how you explain things in a way that everyone could easily understand it.
-Like it better when you relate baking with how the universe is expanding, i so like that.
+Like it better when you relate baking with how the universe is expanding.
 Ive seen my favorite star cluster Pleiades and now i am getting interested with the double stars.
 Thank you very much.” — Chen from London, guest at one of the Cairngorm Stargazing breaks.